JacobEEEGuy005/EOL-Host-Application/docs/Test Type Request/Output Current Sensor Calibration Test.md

   How it works:
   - The test starts by verifying oscilloscope settings (timebase, channel enable, probe attenuation)
+  - The output current trim value is initialized in the DUT using the initial_trim_value
+  - The first current setpoint (from the test setpoints array) is sent to the DUT
   - A test trigger signal is sent to the DUT via CAN to initiate the calibration test mode
-  - The DUT outputs current at an initial setpoint (typically 5A)
-  - The EOL system sends current setpoints from minimum to maximum values in steps
+  - The EOL system sends remaining current setpoints from minimum to maximum values in steps
-  - For each setpoint:
+  - For each setpoint (including the first one that was sent before test trigger):
     * Wait for pre-acquisition time to allow current to stabilize
     * Start CAN data logging and oscilloscope acquisition
     * Collect data for the specified acquisition time
     * Stop data collection and calculate averages from both sources
     * Update live scatter plot (DUT measurement vs Oscilloscope measurement)
-  - After all setpoints are tested, calculate gain error (%) and gain adjustment factor
+  - After all setpoints are tested, calculate gain error and correction factor for each data point, then average them (same method as Phase Current Test)
-  - Test passes if gain error is within specified tolerance
+  - Test passes if average gain error is within specified tolerance

   Hardware Requirements:
   - Device Under Test (DUT)